Slicer/teem/README.txt

   * python/ctypes
     Bindings for python via ctypes

-* doc/
-  Experiment in Sphinx-based documentation.
-A work in progress.

 * Examples/
   Place for examples of Teem-using programs, but unfortunately not populated by much right now.
 A work in progress.